 Variations + Modifications

 - Veggies.
-I like to use a mix of chopped bell peppers, carrots and broccoli, however feel free to add any extra veggies like mushrooms, onions, squash and snap peas.
+I like to use a mix of chopped bell peppers, carrots, and broccoli, however, feel free to add any extra veggies like mushrooms, onions, squash, and snow peas.
 You can even use a bag of frozen chopped veggies to make it easier.

 - Meat.
-Feel free to swap the chicken with beef or shrimp (the cooking time may vary depending what type of meat you use).
+Feel free to swap the chicken with beef or shrimp (the cooking time may vary depending on what type of meat you use).
+I would stay away from using chicken thighs or various types of meat with the bone in them.

 - Sauce.
 I love to use Yoshida’s Gourmet Sauce.
 It has great flavor and tastes amazing mixed in with the chicken and veggies.
 You can also make your own homemade teriyaki sauce if preferred.